-- 1. Image review files for comparison to CSC license plate database to identify customers, - Posting video transactions to existing ETC customer accounts and RV customer accounts as a V-Toll, - 3.
+- 1. Image review files for comparison to CSC license plate database to identify customers, - 2.
+Posting video transactions to existing ETC customer accounts and RV customer accounts as a V-Toll, - 3.
 VPS clerk ability access to customer accounts for research and adjustments when dealing with an individual claiming to be a customer, - 4.
 Easy conversion of UV tolls to customers, and - 5.
 Customer service representative shall be able to view images by clicking a link on the violation screen.

-B.17.8 Unregistered Vehicle and Violation Account - Management violators owners of unregistered vehicles and accumulate their violations transactions based on data from the image review and DMV look up.
+B.17.8 Violation Account - Management

+The RBOC shall establish and manage violation accounts to track all violators and accumulate their violations based on data from the image review and DMV look up.